Is your PC running Sloowly Now?

 To Check this setting:

-In addition to Windows, Windows Update also provides updates for Internet Explorer and Microsoft Office, if installed.
+In addition to Windows, Windows Update also provides updates for Microsoft Edge Browser and Microsoft Office, if installed.

 *Regularly check your third-party browser software for updates.
 They will normally be updated automatically but it never hurts to check.